Top Global Payment Methods Compared: Cost, Speed, and Country Coverage

 List of Payment Methods

-• Credit cards, including Visa, Mastercard, American Express
+• Credit cards, including Visa, Mastercard, and American Express

 • PayPal